ginkgo biloba bonsai

 Potting and Repotting

 Ginkgo bonsai will likely be shipped to you in an eight-inch pot.
-You can grow it in a container that is slightly larger and, in fact, as it grows, you may need to report it once every two to three years into a larger container.
+You can grow it in a container that is slightly larger and, in fact, as it grows, younger trees may need to be repotted once every two to three years into a larger container.

 Repotting can be done as often as once per year, ideally in late winter or early spring.